-Several COVID-19 treatments and vaccines have come under scrutiny because their development included testing using cells from the tissue that might have come from an aborted fetus.
+Several COVID-19 treatments and vaccines have come under scrutiny because their development included testing possibly using abortive fetal cells.
 Here is what you should know about the fetal tissue cells and the ethical concern about using them to develop therapeutics and vaccines.

 What are fetal tissue cells, and how are they used?

 A human fetus (Latin for “offspring”) is the stage of human development from the embryo stage (the end of the eighth week after conception, when the major structures have formed) until birth.
 When the fetus dies, either naturally or by an elective abortion, the tissue (including intact organs) can be legally donated for research purposes.